When living in a foreign country, the relatively mundane can be an adventure. That’s exactly how donating blood in Japan was for me.

 Japanese Red Cross Screening Questions

-All of the paperwork and questions were in Japanese, but the man behind the counter helped by explaining some of the more difficult screening questions in either English or Japanese.
-The Japanese Red Cross screening questions were very similar to the American Red Cross questions, and most of the questions had to do with:
+All of the paperwork and questions were in Japanese.
+Fortunately, the man behind the counter explained some of the more difficult screening questions in English and Japanese.
+The Japanese Red Cross screening questions were very similar to the American Red Cross questions.
+Most of the questions had to do with:

 1. Travel to foreign countries